AdaCore/spark2014/lrm/source/packages.rst

 external to a program.
 For instance, an input or output device, or a communication channel to another subsystem, for example another |SPARK| program.

-An external state may be *volatile state* in the sense that an assignment to an external state is not ineffective even if it's value is not read by the program [The assignment could be to an external device and has no logical effect on the program].
-Similarly, a read of an external may not be ineffective;
+An external state may be a *volatile state* in the sense that an assignment to a volatile state is not ineffective even if it's value is not read by the program [The assignment could be to an external device and has no logical effect on the program].
+Similarly, a read of a volatile state may not be ineffective;
 it may have a side-effect.
-[The values obtained from two successive reads without an intervening update of an external state may not be equal.]
+[The values obtained from two successive reads without an intervening update of a volatile state may not be equal.]

 An external state abstraction is considered to be a volatile state unless it is explicitly designated as non-volatile.
-An external variable is a volatile state if it is an Ada volatile object (as described in the Ada RM Annex C.6).
+An external state which is a variable is a volatile state if it is an Ada volatile object (as described in the Ada RM Annex C.6).
 In |SPARK| an Ada volatile object must be an an entire variable.

-In |SPARK| an external variable designated as volatile using Ada aspects or pragmas is designated as input only or an output only not both.
+In |SPARK| an external state which is a variable designated as volatile using Ada aspects or pragmas is designated as input only or an output only not both.
 The variable is the means of communication with some external input or output.

-An volatile state that is a state abstraction may be designated as input only or output only or may be left undesignated in terms of whether it is an input or output.
+A volatile state that is a state abstraction may be designated as input only or output only or may be left undesignated in terms of whether it is an input or output.
 [The lack of an input only or output only designator indicates that the state abstraction may represent a hidden state that may have non-volatile and,